GianisTsol/python-p2p/README.md

 # python-p2p

-A totaly decentralized python peer to peer network.
+A totally decentralized python peer to peer network.

 The code provides a simple network structure for information exchange between peers.